 Looking for more clever ways to incorporate your favorite festive peppermint treat into your life?
 These Candy Cane Shortbread Cookies have a buttery, melt-in-your-mouth base to showcase crunchy bits of peppermint bliss.

-This recipe takes my go-to shortbread recipe and gives it a Christmas-time spin by incorporating the treat that is synonymous with Holiday cheer: the candy cane!
+This recipe takes my go-to shortbread recipe (the same one I use for my Margarita Cookies!) and gives it a Christmas-time spin by incorporating the treat that is synonymous with Holiday cheer: the candy cane!

-- Unsalted Butter.
 Using unsalted butter allows you to control how much salt you add to your cookies.
-It’s important that your butter is softened (not too solid, and not melted) to get the perfect cookie texture.
+It’s important that your butter is softened (not too solid and not melted) to get the perfect cookie texture.

 I use this Cuisinart Hand Mixer for almost all of my baking and love it!